-SKILLS LABORATORY/CLINICAL PRACTICE, (S or C) - Three hours of skills laboratory or clinical practice under the supervision of an instructor.
-3:1 currently licensed, has expertise in the selected clinical area, and serves as a facilitator of learning.
-3:1 or 5:1.
+SKILLS LABORATORY/CLINICAL PRACTICE, (S or

+C) - Three hours of skills laboratory or clinical practice under the supervision of an instructor.
+3:1

 Skills Laboratory/Clinical Practice is the term for skills laboratory (S) and clinical experiences (C) which are under the direct supervision of faculty.
 There may be out-ofclass assignments per week, but they are not required.
 For example, skills laboratory and clinical experiences may have out-of-class assignments whereas a computer laboratory may not require an out-of-class assignment.